 Established by Nick Bell and Andrew Whitford, seasoned digital agency entrepreneurs, Removify is a Melbourne-based startup we often see mentioned across social media as "the" company to seek out if you're in need of negative content removal.

-Removify offer a done-for-you service which helps businesses remove unwanted, unsolicited, unfair or fake reviews, stories and complaints across sites like Google, Glassdoor, Facebook and RipoffReport.
+Removify offers a done-for-you service that helps businesses remove unwanted, unsolicited, unfair or fake reviews, stories and complaints across sites like Google, Glassdoor, Facebook and RipoffReport.
 They do this by assessing each case, looking for policy breaches and appealing to the host platform (like Google) to have a particular piece of content taken down.

 It's a neat idea.
-Removify also guarantee their work, claiming that if they don't succeed, you don't pay.
+Removify also guarantees their work, claiming that if they don't succeed, you don't pay.

 What kinds of negative content do Removify help remove?

-Removify broadly use the words "negative content" to cover a host of nasty, online material, including:
+Removify broadly uses the words "negative content" to cover a host of nasty, online material, including:

 - Negative and fake reviews